TCMAD/CppND-System-Monitor-Project-Updated/README.md

 # CppND-System-Monitor

 To launch the program on linux:
-* install the dependencies introduced on the Init.md.
+* Install the dependencies introduced on the [Init.md](https://github.com/TCMAD/CppND-System-Monitor-Project-Updated/blob/master/Init.md).
 * Clone the project with `git clone https://github.com/TCMADCppND-System-Monitor-Project-Updated`.
 * Build the project with make on the repository with `make build`.
 * Start the program: `./build/monitor`